-4.4 The policies and maps showing green spaces, the revised boundaries of the Green Belt, Epping Forest and forest buffer land, allow for new development sites
+4.4 The policies and maps showing green spaces, the revised boundaries of the

 POLICY 2: PROTECT AND ENHANCE OPEN SPACE WITHIN THE PARISH

 This Plan designates the following open and / or landscaped areas (shown in dark green on Map 1) as Local Green Space: Stonards Hill and Coopersale cricket ground.
 Swaines Green is designated as a Local Wildlife Site and is Metropolitan Green Belt.